-The project does not propose any new infrastructure that might induce growth by extending services outside of the boundaries of the subject site.
-The proposed project includes construction of a left-turn lane in the right-of-way of Conn Creek Road/State Route 128 at the project site frontage to facilitate queuing space for turning vehicles outside of the travel lane; however, this improvement would not increase the overall capacity or length of the roadway.
+The project does not propose any new roads, road lanes or other infrastructure that might induce growth by extending services outside of the boundaries of the subject site.
+The proposed project includes construction of a left-turn lane in the right-of-way of Conn Creek-Road/State Route 128 at the project site frontage to facilitate queuing space for turning vehicles outside of the travel lane; however, this improvement would not increase the overall capacity or length of the roadway.